state-alchemists/zrb/docs/concepts/template.md

 # Template

-You can use Jinja template for task input's default value, task environment' default value, and several task's properties.
+You can use [Jinja template](https://jinja.palletsprojects.com/en/3.1.x/templates) for
+- task input's default value
+- task environment's default value
+- several task's properties like `cmd`, `cmd_path`, `setup_cmd`, etc.

+There are several render data you can use.
+Some are always available, while some others are only available in specific properties

 # Common render data

-There are some common render data you can use:
+The following render data are always available:

 - `datetime`: Python datetime module
 - `os`: Python os module